flxcn/i5/README.md

 php artisan db:seed
 ```

+Make sure MySQL database is InnoDB format.
+This will allow for foreign key constraints to be applied.
+Also remove the Client factory command statement.

 ### Running The App
 Upload the files to your document root, or if you are running your own server, use the following command